 All of the IAMX Relationship Touchstones build on this foundational first: every person has a birthright to be at their creative best.
 Our beliefs, focus, and actions determine to what extent our best is possible.

 My intention is for your best to be at the expense of no one, and indeed for your best to be for the good of those around you.
 There is more than enough time, energy, resources, and space for everyone to be at their best.

 #2 - I Can’t Be Bad

 When we are committed to being our best, we come face-to-face with the edge between our Best Self and Drama.
-Learning and growing into our Best Self requires moving beyond Drama: the fear and scarcity thinking that gets in the way of us being our best.
+Learning and growing into our Best Self requires moving through Drama: the fear and scarcity thinking that gets in the way of us being our best.

 While it is true that people are capable of doing terrible things, the more we focus on these terrible things, the more we create a Drama Orientation and the more we get sucked into a vortex of Drama.